-(1) When an affected party timely requests a hearing, ODJFS will set the date, time, and place for the hearing and notify the appellant of the scheduling.
-ODJFS will initially schedule the hearing not earlier than seven calendar days but not later than fifteen days after the hearing was requested.
-The first notification concerning a scheduled hearing will be written and sent by registered mail, return receipt requested.
-All subsequent letters and notices will be sent by ordinary mail.
+(1) When an affected party timely requests a hearing, the issuing state agency shall set the date, time, and place for the hearing and notify the appellant of the scheduling.
+The issuing state agency shall initially schedule the hearing not earlier than seven calendar days but not later than fifteen days after the hearing was requested.
+The first notification concerning a scheduled hearing shall be written and sent registered mail, return receipt requested.
+All subsequent letters and notices shall be sent by regular U.S. mail.

-(2) Nothing in this rule shall be construed so as to prevent ODJFS from postponing and rescheduling any hearing upon its own motion or upon the motion of any appellant who can show good cause for such a request.
+(2) Nothing in this rule shall be construed so as to prevent the issuing state agency from postponing and rescheduling any hearing upon its own motion or upon the motion of any appellant who can show good cause for such a request

-(3) Nothing in this rule shall be construed from preventing ODJFS and the appellant from entering into a written agreement establishing the time, date, and place of the hearing.
+(3) Nothing in this rule shall be construed from preventing the issuing state agency and the appellant from entering into a written agreement establishing the time, date, and place of the hearing.

-On its own motion, or on motion of the appellant, ODJFS or the hearing examiner may join any individual cases where there exist incidents of common ownership or interest and where joinder would be appropriate for efficient and economic fairness to the parties.
+On its own motion, or on motion of the appellant, the issuing state agency or the hearing examiner may join any individual cases where there exist incidents of common ownership or interest and where joinder would be appropriate for efficient and economic fairness to the parties.

-(1) The attorney general, or assistants or special counsel designated by the attorney general, will represent ODJFS.
-The director of ODJFS may designate members of ODJFS to assist the attorney general in the preparation and presentation of ODJFS cases and to be present at all times during the hearing and any pre-hearing conferences.
+(1) The attorney general, or assistants or special counsel designated by the attorney general, will represent the issuing state agency.
+The director of the issuing state agency may designate staff members of the issuing state agency to assist the attorney general in the preparation and presentation of such hearings and to be present at all times during the hearing and any pre-hearing conferences.

-(2) Any person not appearing pro se and any corporation, partnership, association, or other entity must be represented by an attorney admitted to the practice of law in this state.
-Persons authorized to practice law in any other jurisdiction may be permitted to represent an appellant before ODJFS upon the motion of an attorney licensed to practice before the courts of this state.
+(2) Any individual not appearing pro se and any corporation, partnership, association, or other entity must be represented by an attorney admitted to the practice of law in the state of Ohio.
+Individuals authorized to practice law in any other jurisdiction may be permitted to represent an appellant in hearings under section 5111.914 only upon order of a court of common pleas of Franklin county.
 When the appellant is represented by more than one attorney, one attorney must be designated by the appellant as "trial counsel" and that attorney is deemed the appellant's attorney of record and is primarily responsible for the appellant's case at the hearing.
-No attorney representing an appellant is permitted to withdraw from any hearing proceeding before ODJFS without prior notice being served upon ODJFS and prior approval by the hearing examiner.
+No attorney representing an appellant is permitted to withdraw from any hearing without prior notice being served upon the issuing state agency and prior approval by the hearing examiner.

-The director may assign a hearing examiner to conduct any hearing held subject to Chapter 5101:6-50 of the Administrative Code.
-Any person assigned to be a hearing examiner must be admitted to the practice of law in the state of Ohio and have such other qualifications as the director deems necessary.
-The hearing examiner may be an employee of ODJFS or under contract to ODJFS.
-The hearing examiner has the same powers as granted to ODJFS in conducting the hearing.
+The issuing state agency shall assign a hearing examiner to conduct any hearing held under authority of section 5111.914 of the Revised Code.
+Any person assigned to be a hearing examiner must be admitted to the practice of law in the state of Ohio.
+The hearing examiner may be an employee of the issuing state agency or under contract to the issuing state agency.
+The hearing examiner has the same powers as granted to the issuing state agency in conducting the hearing.
 These powers include, but are not limited to, the following: